• Skip to primary navigation

 • ×

-Home » Recipes » Mains
+Home » Recipes » Meat and Poultry

-Beef Keema (Ground Beef)
+• Beef Keema with Yogurt (Ground Beef)

 The Salt'n Pepper Village cookbook is one of the many Pakistani cookbooks that I brought back from Islamabad this August.
 Pakistani food bloggers often talk about the dearth of Pakistani cookbooks and so I went on a bit of a hunt this time to find some (Mr. Books has a surprisingly good collection FYI).
-The Salt'n Pepper Village cookbook by the founder of the Salt'n Pepper restaurant empire, Mahmood Akbar, is definitely one of the more comprehensive and interesting ones I picked up.
+This cookbook by the founder of the Salt'n Pepper restaurant empire, Mahmood Akbar, is definitely one of the more comprehensive and interesting ones I picked up.
 It focuses on traditional Pakistani recipes but features a mix of popular and unusual dishes (think chicken tikka alongside green tomato curry).

 Tips to Make Beef Keema